Self-organizing traffic lights: A realistic simulation: Results

 \section{Results}

 To measure the performance of the current green wave method and our self-organizing controller, we used the average trip waiting times (ATWT).
-The travel waiting time for one car is the travel time minus the minimum possible travel time (i.e. travel distance divided by the maximum allowed speed).
+The trip waiting time for one car is the travel time minus the minimum possible travel time (i.e. travel distance divided by the maximum allowed speed, which for the Wetstraat simulation is about sixty seconds).

 Several simulation runs were performed to find the best parameters for the SOTL method.
 For each parameter and traffic density, five simulation runs representing one hour, i.e. 3600 cycles, were averaged.
 The results were robust and consistent, with SOTL performing better than the green wave method for a wide range of parameters $\theta $ and $ \varphi _{\min }$ \citep{Cools2006}.
 Only the best ones are shown in Fig. \ref{fig:results_wetstraat}, together with the results for the green wave method.
 The cruise speed used was 14 m/s, $\omega = 25$ and $ \mu = 3$.
 Since some densities from Table \ref{table:wetstraat_vehicle_count} are very similar, we averaged and considered the same densities for 2:00, 3:00 and 4:00; 8:00 and 9:00; 10:00, 17:00 and 18:00; 11:00, 15:00 and 16:00; 13:00, 14:00 and 19:00; and 21:00 and 22:00.